tessalt/componentstalk/presentation.md

 # We think our HTML should be dumb, but then we have to do all sorts of shit in JS to make up for it

 ^
-- like DOM querying and shit
+- like DOM querying and event listening
 - this makes our code very brittle and tightly-coupled
 - no modularity
 - relies on the dumb markup being a specific way